 - Schedule a baptismal preparation class for parents and Godparents.

-- Discuss with Fr.
-Scott which Church you would like to have your child baptized at.
+- Inform us what Church you would like to have your child baptized at.

 - Finalize the day of the baptism at that particular church.